JetBrains/teamcity-documentation/topics/service-messages.md

 ```

-This custom subflow order affects the sequence of reports in a build log and allows reporting results as subtrees.
+Note that the `flowStarted` and `flowFinished` messages are in effect only when emitted between the `testStarted` and `testFinished` messages.

 ### Reporting Tests